Skip to main content

 You know each other.
 You meet each other.
 You greet each other.

-In the Master's in CTiöP, students have the opportunity to select and take courses from both the Protestant and Catholic denominations.
+The master's degree program allows you to select and take courses from both the Protestant and Catholic denominations.

 Looking beyond one's own horizons not only opens up new horizons of knowledge, but also significantly expands the possibilities for later employment.